15+ Environmental Charities In The UK To Support Today

 The Soil Association is an environmental charity that works with everyone to transform the way we eat, farm and care for the natural world.
 Working with farmers, businesses, policymakers and citizens, it aims to build natural solutions for the planet’s future.

 The charity influences the government on UK food, farming, and land use policy.
-And in order to make farming a force for good, The Soil Association also supports farmers to use more environmentally friendly farming practices, sets organic standards, and promotes organic food as an all-round healthier choice.
+And in order to make farming a force for good, The Soil Association also supports farmers to use more environmentally friendly farming practices.
+It also sets organic standards and promotes organic food as an all-round healthier choice.

 Its vital work is supported by members and donations.
 This allows the charity to work with communities, businesses and the government to bring about real environmental change.